flaviomaa/SignalDesk/README.md

 ## How I use it

-I mainly use SignalDesk as a monitoring and processing workspace.
+I mainly use ComplianceMonitoringTool as a monitoring and processing workspace.

 Typical usage includes:
 - running multiple scrapers